Lee–Fendall House: Phillip R. Fendall and Henry Lee III families

 Elizabeth Fendall lived in the Lee–Fendall House from 1785 until her death in June 1789 probably from cancer.
 She died unexpectedly while on a trip that was to include a visit to her daughter Matilda at Stratford Hall.
 Matilda's husband Harry Lee wrote to James Madison, Jr.: "You have heard of the loss we have met with in the death of Mrs. Fendall - better for her to be sure had this event taken place sooner & altho' we are convinced of this truth yet our affliction is immoderate.
 Poor Mrs. Lee is particularly injured by it, as the affliction of mind adds to the infirmity of her body."
 Matilda was prostrated by the loss of her mother and the Lees remained in Alexandria many weeks after the funeral.

-In 1791, Fendall married for a third time to Harry's sister, Mary "Mollie" Lee (1764–1827).
+In 1791, Fendall married for a third time to Harry's sister, Mary "Mollie" Lee.
 He was now related to Light-Horse Harry Lee in three ways: as his cousin, step-father-in-law, and brother-in-law.
-Fendall died in 1805, but Mary Lee Fendall continued to live in the house with her two children, Philip Richard Fendall II (1794–1868), and Lucy Eleanor Fendall (ca. 1795–1872), until her death in 1827.
+Fendall died in 1805, but Mary Lee Fendall continued to live in the house with her two children, Philip Richard Fendall II, and Lucy Eleanor Fendall, until her death in 1827.
 At their marriage, Fendall had created a trust for Mollie, with her brothers Charles Lee and Richard Bland Lee with Richard M. Scott as trustees, to ensure she would continue to possess the house and its small farm to the north.
 By 1825, however, she was apparently destitute and moved across the river to a rooming house in Washington.

-In 1811 with the assistance of his sister Mary Fendall, Harry Lee was able to rent the stately house at 607 Oronoco, which was owned by William Henry Fitzhugh (1792–1830) (another Lee).
-It is certain that Gen. Robert Edward Lee (1807–1870), the son of Harry, was a frequent visitor of his Aunt Fendall's household across the street.
+In 1811 with the assistance of his sister Mary Fendall, Harry Lee was able to rent the stately house at 607 Oronoco, which was owned by William Henry Fitzhugh (another Lee).
+It is certain that Gen. Robert Edward Lee, the son of Harry, was a frequent visitor of his Aunt Fendall's household across the street.
 The family resided at 607 until Robert left for West Point in 1825.
 The multiple tragedies of Harry Lee's failed investments, injuries sustained at the hands of a Baltimore mob as he tried to defend a Federalist friend who had opposed the War of 1812, and his desperate search for health in Barbados, were too much, and Major General Henry Lee III died at Dungeness, Cumberland Island, Georgia on 25 March 1818 while trying to return to his family.

-People Enslaved by Fendall Family

-Although little is known of them, tax records show that the Fendall's owned 51 enslaved people in 1785, the year the house was built.
+Although little is known of them, tax records show that the Fendalls owned 51 enslaved people in 1785, the year the house was built.
 Additional forced labor may have been hired from other slave owners.
-Two years after, in 1787, tax records show the Fendall's owning 17 enslaved people.
+Two years after, in 1787, tax records show the Fendalls owning 17 enslaved people.
 In the 1820 Federal Census, Mollie Fendall is shown to have owned seven enslaved people.
 Some of the enslaved laborers may have lived in the back portion of the house.